-Douglas C. Wu, MD, PhD is a double board-certified dermatologist in both Canada and the USA with specialty training in cosmetic surgery via the prestigious American Society of Dermatologic Surgery Fellowship program.
-He received has a PhD in Immunology and Stem Cell Biology from the University of Oxford University.
+Originally from Edmonton in Alberta Canada, Douglas C. Wu, MD, PhD is a double board-certified dermatologist in both Canada and the USA with specialty training in cosmetic surgery via the prestigious American Society of Dermatologic Surgery Fellowship program.
+Dr. Wu got into medicine so he could help people live healthier and happier lives.
+He received his PhD in Immunology and Stem Cell Biology from the University of Oxford University.
 He specializes in wrinkle reduction, volume restoration with injectable fillers, laser rejuvenation, tattoo removal, vein removal, liposculpture, non-invasive body contouring using devices such as CoolSculpting®, and skin tightening.
+Dr. Wu believes that everyon has a natural beauty to them and his goal is to help them be the best version of themselves.

 “Dr. Wu utilizes cutting-edge techniques to develop uniquely tailored treatments designed to address the specific needs of his patients.”